wp-plugins/roost-for-bloggers/readme.txt

 == Description ==

-[Roost Web Push for Safari](http://roost.me/) provides direct engagement with your readers by sending push notifications to their web browser or mobile device.
+[Browser Push by Roost](http://roost.me/) - Fundamentally changing the way people consume content on the web.

 Push Plugin Features:

 * **Safari Web Push** - Take advantage of web push (Desktop Push Notifications) on OS X Mavericks.
+* **bbPress Subscriptions** - Allows site visitors to subscribe to forums, topics, or individual messages when posting replies.
+* **Detailed Analytics** - *Charts* with detailed metrics about your visitors straight to your WordPress dashboard.
 * **Auto Notifications** - *Now with support for posting via email and from the WordPress mobile app!* We take the work out of it.
 Automatically send notifications to your readers when creating a new post.
-* **Detailed Analytics** - Real-Time stats straight within your WordPress dashboard.
+* **Manual Post Mode** - Send notifications for individual posts when creating.
+Just check the box.
 * **Scheduled Post Notifications** - Not posting now?
 Don't worry.
 Your alerts will go out when your content posts.
-* **Optional mobile push solution** - Fully supported solution to send push not only to desktop, but mobile devices.

 **Free** Roost account included.
 No setup fees, no surprises, and no limitations on your site visitors.